 Complex software is usually not developed by individuals but is often developed in collaborations.
 This applies in particular to open source projects such as Linux.
 If a user violates the license conditions of an open source project, any co-author can demand that the user refrains from illegal actions.

 But if someone claims in court to be co-author of an open source project, he must be able to prove it.
-This evidence can be difficult to provide in practice, as a court ruling in 2016 shows.
+This evidence can be difficult to provide in practice.

 With OriginStamp, co-authors of open source projects now have a convenient and tamper-proof possibility to document their authorship.
 In particular, OriginStamp can be used to prove that a dataset already existed at a certain point in time and has not been changed since.
 Such a dataset can, for example, consist of the last changes made to an open source project by a specific author.